caltran117/code-refactor/README.md

 ## Description

 The purpose was to improve coding into the HTML semantic format.
 I built this project to be able to create a social marketing sample webpage.
-This page solves the problem of clutterness in the HTML and make it easier to view and modify.
-I was able to learn how to modify HTML into HTML semantics and how to link them to the css.
-I was also able to learn how to use Devtool to make edits and search for specific code on the webpage.
+This page solves the problem of clutterness in the HTML and makes it easier to view and modify.
+I was able to learn how to modify the HTML into HTML semantics and how to link them to the css.
+I was also able to learn how to use Devtool to make edits and search for specific code on the webpage while working with Visual Studio.
-This a website for the marketing agency Horiseon.
+This is a website for the marketing agency Horiseon.
 It is optimized for search engines and contains specific related images, links, and content related to the company.
 Please visit the website: [here](https://caltran117.github.io/code-refactor/)
 ![social reputation img](https://github.com/caltran117/code-refactor/blob/main/develop/assets/images/online-reputation-management.jpg)

 ## Installation